hiyukoim/ghost-friendlink-gateway/README.md

 - 🛡️ HTTPS enforcement + rate-limited admin endpoints to stop brute-force sharing
 - ⚡ Compatible with Ghost v5+ and Python 3.11+

+## Requirements

+- **Runtime:** Python 3.11 (already handled in the Docker image).
+- **Memory:** The Flask process averages ~100–150 MB of RAM, so even the smallest 256 MB container/VM tier is plenty.
+Give yourself ≥256 MB if you’re unsure so background cron jobs or Ghost fetch spikes have headroom.
+- **Storage:** A few megabytes for the SQLite database (tokens + access logs).
+Mount `/app/data` to persistent storage if you need history across deploys.

 ## Installation

 ### In Docker